 The second problem concerns the times covered by the classes.
 It would not do to group together two tasks which cover the same time, because then, when a resource is assigned to the grouped task, the resource would have a clash.
 More generally, if a resource cannot be assigned to two tasks on the same day (for example), then it would not do to group two tasks which cover two times from the same day.
-To help with this, the tasker has functions
+To help with this, the tasker has functions two tasks that cover the same time group of frame.
+If this condition would be violated by some call to KheTaskerGroupingAddClass, then that call returns false and adds nothing.
+KheTaskerDeleteOverlapFrame, which is never needed in practice, removes this requirement.

-''' void KheTaskerAddOverlapFrame(KHE_TASKER tr, KHE_FRAME frame); void KheTaskerDeleteOverlapFrame(KHE TASKER tr); '''
+''' void KheTaskerAddOverlapFrame(KHE_TASKER tr, KHE_FRAME frame); void KheTaskerDeleteOverlapFrame(KHE_TASKER tr); '''